Fifth Avenue/53rd Street station: Station layout

 The upper level, built in a tube design, is 59 feet below street level while the lower level is 80 feet below.
 Staircases connect each level at both ends.
 There is a junction just west (railroad south) of this station that is controlled by a tower on the south end of the upper level platform.
-E trains continue west along 53rd Street while trains turn south and enter the IND Sixth Avenue Line.
+E trains continue west along 53rd Street while F trains turn south and enter the IND Sixth Avenue Line.

 The southbound platform contains an exhibit called The Subway: Design for a Modern Icon, developed by the MTA in conjunction with MoMA.
 Installed in January 2020, it contains excerpts of icons used throughout the New York City Subway system.
 These include several pages of the "New York City Transit Authority Graphic Standards Manual", portions of the 1972 New York City Subway map, a visual timeline, and quotations.